 Rapid melting of glaciers and polar ice caps

 In the course of summer, large quantities of formed ice, for instance, polar ice caps and glaciers, expectedly melt back just slightly.
 However, in the winter months, vast amounts of snow, chiefly formed from vaporized seawater, are sufficient to equalize the melting.
 In the past few years, steady surges in temperatures as a result of global warming have instigated more than normal summer melting and reduced snowfall caused by unexpected late winters and early springs.
-This lack of equilibrium has led to considerable net gain in runoff compared to ocean vaporization, leading to significant rise in sea levels.
+This lack of equilibrium has led to a considerable net gain in runoff compared to ocean vaporization, leading to a significant rise in sea levels.

 Loss of ice from Greenland and West Antarctica

 The heat emanating from global warming has accelerated the melting of huge ice sheets which cover Greenland and Antarctica.
 Scientists also strongly concur that meltwater coming from above and seawater under is permeating underneath ice sheets found in Greenland and West Antarctica, consequently making ice streams smooth and enabling ice sheets to slide effortlessly and quickly into the sea.
 To add to that, higher temperatures of the sea are instigating the huge ice shelves which go beyond Antarctica to melt away from underneath, thus weakening and finally breaking away.